SalesConnection/Docusaurus-sc/docs/Can't find new created job.md

 - **How to use job update report filter?**<br>

-1. In the Business Report page, select "Job Update Report".
+1. To use job update report filter, go to Business Report > Job Update Report.<br>
+   **Here is the link:** https://salesconnection.my/reports/activity-update
 2. Click the "Filter Table Record", and it will shows the filter below.

 <p align="center">